davehasacat/airflow-stock-market-elt/README.md

     )
     ```

-6. **View the Dashboard**:Once the pipeline has run successfully, navigate to the Streamlit dashboard at [http://localhost:8501](http://localhost:8501) to view and interact with the data.
+6. **View the Dashboard**: Once the pipeline has run successfully, navigate to the Streamlit dashboard at [http://localhost:8501](http://localhost:8501) to view and interact with the data.

 ## Future Work